 - “probably carcinogenic to humans.”
 This was reported by the World Health Organization’s International Agency for Research on Cancer in 2015.

 - “Unfortunately, we don’t have the scientific evidence at this point to know for sure”, Dr. Robb Bassett, the associate medical director for the Poison Control Center at the Children’s Hospital of Philadelphia, told PEOPLE.com in an article posted 8-15-18.

 - According to the National Pesticide information Center, when high doses were administered to laboratory animals, some studies suggest that glyphosate has carcinogenic potential.
 Studies on cancer rates in people have provided conflicting results on whether the use of glyphosate containing products is associated with cancer.
-This information is currently posted on their website.

 - If You Accept Science, You Accept Roundup Does Not Cause Cancer.
 This is the title of an article written by the American Council on Science and Health.